uliw/esbmtk/docs/manual/manual-3.rst

 Unless explicitly requested (see above), pH will be reported on the total scale.
 The hydrogen ion concentration ([H\ :sup:`+`\]) is computed by pyCO2SYS based on the initial DIC and total alkalinity (TA) concentrations.
 Subsequent hydrogen concentration calculations use the iterative approach of Follows et al. 2005 (`https://doi.org/10.1016/j.ocemod.2005.05.004 <https://doi.org/10.1016/j.ocemod.2005.05.004>`_).

-Provided that the model has terms for DIC and TA, pH calculations for a given :py:class:`esbmtk.extended_classes.ReservoirGroup()` instance are added using the :py:func:`esbmtk.utility_functions.add_carbonate_system_1()` function:
+Provided that the model has terms for DIC and TA, pH calculations for a given :py:class:`esbmtk.extended_classes.ReservoirGroup()` instance are added using the :py:func:`esbmtk.bio_pump_functions0.carbonate_chemistry.add_carbonate_system_1()` function:

 .. code:: ipython

     box_names = [A_sb, I_sb, P_sb, H_sb]  # list of ReservoirGroup handles
     add_carbonate_system_1(box_names)

 This will create Reservoirs :py:class:`esbmtk.esbmtk.Reservoir()` instances for ``Hplus`` and ``CO2aq``.
-After running the model, the resulting concentration data is available in the usual manner as:
+After running the model, the resulting concentration data is available in the usual manner:

 .. code:: ipython

     A_sb.Hplus.c
     A_sb.CO2aq.c

-The remaining carbonate species are calculated during post-processing (see the :py:func:`esbmtk.post_processing.carbonate_system_1_pp.()` function) and are available as
+The remaining carbonate species are calculated during post-processing (see the :py:func:`esbmtk.post_processing.carbonate_system_1_pp()` function) and are available as

 .. code:: ipython